About

 My love for headwraps began back in South Africa where it still is customary for women to wear a doek (from the Afrikaans language meaning headscarf, fabric, kerchief).

 The doek bears a strong significance to my Cape Coloured (a terminology coined by the apartheid regime) roots and culture.
-On bad hair days it was the ideal hair accessory to hide away curly, kinky, kroes (very tightly curled) hair.
+In South Africa, people of colour were often made to feel ashamed of their hair preferring to keep it hidden.
+So on bad hair days, the doek was the ideal hair accessory to hide curly, kinky, afro, kroes (very tightly curled) hair.

 My First Collection